 Athena’s Roman Goddess Equivalent

 Roman mythology was largely borrowed from Greek mythology.
-After their empire expanded across the continent, they wanted to combine their own beliefs with those in Ancient Greece as a way to assimilate the two cultures.
+After the Roman Empire expanded across the continent, they wanted to combine their own beliefs with those in Ancient Greece as a way to assimilate the two cultures.

 Athena and Athens

 When Athens was born, Athena was not the only god to want to lay claim to the city as her own.
 Poseidon, the god of the sea, challenged her for its title and guardianship.

 The first King Cercops suggested a competition.
 According to some sources, the two gods may have raced first, before Poseidon, taking his trident, hit a rock and caused a stream to burst forth.
 Athena, not to be outdone, planted the first olive tree that sprung to many more, a symbol of the prosperity of Athens.

 And so she won the city, and it was named in her honor.